Headache

 When to Seek Immediate Medical Attention

-- Consider seeking prompt medical attention if you experience a sudden, severe headache that feels like an explosion in your head.
+- Consider seeking prompt medical attention if you experience a sudden, severe headache unlike any you have had before.

-- Consider seeking prompt medical attention if you experience a headache accompanied by fever, stiff neck, confusion, seizures, numbness, weakness, vision changes, difficulty speaking, or loss of balance.
+- Consider seeking prompt medical attention if you experience a headache accompanied by fever, stiff neck, confusion, seizures, numbness, weakness, or difficulty speaking.

-- Consider seeking prompt medical attention if you experience a headache after a head injury, fall, or trauma.
+- Consider seeking prompt medical attention if you experience a headache after a head injury or trauma.

-- Consider seeking prompt medical attention if you experience a headache that is progressively worsening and unresponsive to over-the-counter pain relievers.
+- Consider seeking prompt medical attention if you experience a headache with vision changes, such as blurred vision or double vision.

-- Consider seeking prompt medical attention if you experience a headache accompanied by unexplained vomiting.
+- Consider seeking prompt medical attention if you experience a headache that progressively worsens over days or weeks.

 Lifestyle Considerations